DataDog/documentation/content/tracing/services/resource.md

 ## Traces

-Consult the list of sampled traces associated to your service:
+Consult the list of sampled traces associated to your service.
+Filter/sort this list to see fast/slow and error/non-error traces:

 [Refer to our dedicated trace documentation to learn more](/tracing/services/trace).